JoshBlaach/QR-code-component/README.md

 # QR-code-component

+## Description
-## this was a challenge from Front-end Mentor
+this was a challenge from Front-end Mentor